01mf02/jq-lang-spec/spec.typ

 In some places, the behaviour described in this text diverges from `jq`.
 We try to point out such differing behaviour whenever it occurs.

+This text does not cover all parts of the jq language;
+in particular, it does not cover the module system.
+However, most of the programs that use features not covered by this specification can be translated into programs that are completely covered by this specification.
+For example, a program made of several modules can be transformed into a program that does not use modules.

 /*
 Note that this text only aims to specify the behaviour of jq filters that have special syntax, such as `|`;